These vegan oatmeal cookies with peanut butter are my go-to sweet snack. They’re super easy and have two flavour options, cranberry and chocolate.

 - 1 banana mashed up

-- Make a chia egg by combining 4 tbsp of boiling hot water and 1 tbsp of chia seeds.
+- Make a chia egg by combining 4 tablespoon of boiling hot water and 1 tablespoon of chia seeds.
 Stir well until no lumps remain.
 Put aside to set for 5 minutes.

 - Mix all your wet ingredients: vegan butter, peanut butter, mashed up banana and chia egg.